PepsiCo Foundation

 Key Quotes from Leadership

 On their funding philosophy: "We believe lasting impact is led by those with lived experiences in local communities.
-These Black nonprofit leaders are proximate to the issues their organizations are striving to address and closest to the Black communities we're working to support more broadly."
+These Black nonprofit leaders are proximate to the issues their organisations are striving to address and closest to the Black communities we're working to support more broadly."

-On their strategic approach: The Foundation “creates game-changing solutions that help communities thrive by providing grants to local non-profits, investing startup funding in breakthrough social enterprises, building cross-industry alliances to solve systemic issues, and catalyzing funding from like-minded organizations.”
+On their strategic approach: The Foundation “creates game-changing solutions that help communities thrive by providing grants to local non-profits, investing startup funding in breakthrough social enterprises, building cross-industry alliances to solve systemic issues, and catalyzing funding from like-minded organisations.”

 How to Apply